Marguerite Higgins: Death and legacy

 When Higgins was six months old, she came down with malaria.
 A doctor told the family to take her to a mountain resort in present-day Vietnam to recover, which she did.
 Decades later, Higgins returned from assignment in South Vietnam in November 1965, where Higgins contracted leishmaniasis, a disease that led to her death on January 3, 1966, aged 45, in Washington, D.C.
 She is interred at Arlington National Cemetery with her husband.

 In popular culture

-Fictional character based on Marguerite Higgins: